 Each quarter, I will send you a simple online questionnaire for you to complete and submit to me.
-I will prepare your probation compliance form and provide it to you (in your choice of electronic form or hard copy) to sign and submit.
+I will prepare your probation compliance form and provide it to you in electronic form to sign and submit.

 Having someone looking out for your quarterly reports allows you to focus on your practice.

 (includes all reports due within 12 months of enrollment, including final report if applicable)